Flash3388/FlashLib/README.md

 # FlashLib
-FlashLib is a robotics software development library for Java and C++, originaly designed to improve and help FRC teams, but can work on other platforms, specifically - Raspberry PI and BeagleBone Black.
+FlashLib is a robotics software development library for Java, originaly designed to improve and help FRC teams, but can work on other non-FRC platforms.
+Although currently available only for Java, we aim to make FlashLib available for C++ as well.

-FlashLib version 1.0.0 is ready for FRC use.
+The latest version of FlashLib is 1.0.1

 - [Features](#features)
 - [Dependencies](#dependencies)